amesar/mlflow-tools/mlflow_tools/export_import/README.md

 ## Overview

 ### Experiments
-  * Export several or all experiments to a directory.
+  * Export experiments to a directory.
   * Import experiments from a directory.
   * Copy an experiment from one tracking server to another.